 As for the back-up weft yarns, while they aren’t required and I can create the fabric without them, I do have a good reason.
 In my head, I always envision a worse case scenario (with all my products, truthfully) – someone gets a hankerin’ to pick out the strips of neckties and then it all falls apart.

 Now, it would be tough because they are all tightly smashed together!
 But, it could be done with some serious persistence.
 So, I would rather not leave that to chance.
 And if all that stands between a bolt of recycled fabric and my worry-free sleep is a few yarns?
 I’m definitely including them!
 I always have a weft yarn or two that will sit underneath the neckties, providing structure and some extra color.
 And voila!
 Sleeping like a babe!

 I opted to stick with the blue/purple theme for the back-up yarns, which will reinforce the colors of the warp yarns.
 Because I am using neckties, which come in a variety of fibers, I’m not worried about the types of yarns.
 Cotton, wool, silk, tencel – doesn’t matter.
 This lovely is not designed to be washed, anyways.
 So that takes a load off!

 Here I am, weaving away, and I gotta tell you, I’m loving it!
 There is so much personality in the fabric – just like the folks who donated the materials!
 The colors are vivid and fun and I’m very happy with my decision to roll with whatever was in the bag!

 I can already tell that I will run out of neckties before I run out of warp.
 So, I’ll need to give some thought to what comes next!
 One of my favorite kinds of adventures!
+In the meantime, I’ll be here moving right along.
 Happy weaving, everyone!!